News From DiabetesMine™ D-Data Exchange 2020

 SugarBeat by Nemaura

 SugarBEAT® by Nemaura is another non-invasive continuous glucose monitor (CGM).
-It is a daily disposable adhesive skin-patch connected to a rechargeable transmitter, with an app that will display glucose readings every five minutes.
+It is a daily disposable adhesive skin-patch connected to a rechargeable transmitter, with an app that will display blood glucose readings every five minutes.

 According to Nemaura “glucose molecules are drawn out of the interstitial fluid which naturally sits just below the top layer of skin, into a (sensing) chamber within a disposable adhesive patch.
-At the top of the chamber, the transmitter measures glucose and transmits the data to an app.
-This non-invasive CGM is part of BEAT a health subscription service providing 1-on-1 lifestyle coaching and behavior change recommendations are driven by personalized data provided by the device.
+At the top of the chamber, the transmitter measures blood glucose and transmits the data to an app.
+This non-invasive CGM is part of BEAT a health subscription service providing one-on-one lifestyle coaching and behavior change recommendations are driven by personalized data provided by the device.
 Other features of the product include: no scanning needed, it’s environmentally friendly, it requires no battery and it’s affordable.
-Clinical studies have been completed, For type 2 and prediabetes as a first step.
+Clinical studies have been completed, for type 2 and prediabetes as a first step.

 With SugarBEAT, users change their adhesive patches every 14 hours, allowing them to wear it on non-consecutive days, as opposed to those who would need to wear other devices on a continuous basis.
-While the product isn’t available yet in the United States, the product is available for people with Type 2, Type 1 diabetes, and prediabetes in Europe.
+While the product isn’t available yet in the United States, the product is available for people with type 2, type 1 diabetes and prediabetes in Europe.

 More info https://nemauramedical.com/sugarbeat/

 Biolinq is a new needle-free application CGM.
 Although it is still an invasive CGM this is a smaller, silicon sensing device that claims to have a lower manufacturing cost.
 It is enabled by microarray technology with a microchip inside for measurement and data connectivity.
 No introducer needle just the surface of the skin to perform sensing.
 No lag time.
-It’s like putting on a bandaid and uses a normal adhesive.
+It’s like putting on a Band-Aid and uses a normal adhesive.
 The sensor measures in micron millimeters.
 This will be an interoperable device although they are looking to have a sensor that performs better than the ones currently on the market.